Read about the Semantic Web and what it takes to reach its potential and evolve from a Web of Documents to a Web of Data.

 Central to the concept of the Semantic Web is Linked Data.
 In order for the Semantic Web to function, that is for applications and tools to be able to manage and process data on our behalf, it is important that data pieces are available in a standard format.

 Semantic Web technologies have the immense potential to address the need for connected, discoverable and understandable by humans and machines data and empower Linked Data.
-And Linked Data, together with the precious LOD – a vast subject in its own right, is what makes for more effective discovery, automation, integration, and reuse of information.
+And Linked Data – together with the precious Linked Open Data, which is a vast subject in its own right – is what makes for more effective discovery, automation, integration and reuse of information.

 SPARQL is short for SPARQL Protocol and RDF Query Language and is a language used for querying, retrieving and manipulating data stored in RDF format.
 Think of it as a query language that allows users to search the Web of Data (or any database) and discover relationships.
 It is a powerful language that goes way beyond keyword search.

 The most important technical challenge today in managing big data is variety (heterogeneity of data and diversity of data sources).
 The only effective way to handle heterogeneity is a semantic approach: develop some form of vocabulary, knowledge base or ontology, and use semantic information extraction and annotate heterogeneous data to improve interoperability and integration.